sys-bio/tellurium/docs/installation.rst

     :figclass: align-center
     :target: https://github.com/sys-bio/tellurium#spyderFrontEndExample

 It's also possible to run Tellurium on the popular Jupyter notebook interface or Jupyter Lab.
-This can be accessed from colab, NanoHub and can also be installed on hosting systems such as binder.
+This can be accessed from Colab, NanoHub and can also be installed on hosting systems such as binder.

 Using **Tellurium With CoLab**